nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### Editing a build: `edit`

-Enters [edit mode](#edit-mode) for the specified build.
+Enters [Build Editing Mode](#build-editing-mode) for the specified build.
 The user only needs to specify the name of the build.

 Format: `edit/NAME`